 The clouds kept rolling in as I reached the stones, standing just the way Robert Burnard arranged them in 1909 among the tussock grass.
 They may not quite be placed as they stood around 5000 years ago, but they are still a striking sight at the foot of Sittaford Tor, with the Fernworthy Forest to the east.
 This photograph shows just one of the circles; the two are best viewed from the flanks of the tor itself, about which, more later!

-My last view of the pony was directly above Grey Wethers, facing East, and you will be able to see the double stone circle beyond it :
+My last view of the pony was directly above Grey Wethers, facing East, and in the large view you will be able to see the double stone circle beyond it (click twice on the image below):

 From the top of Sittaford Tor I followed the wall leading south west for a few hundred metres looking for the marker stone I’d seen mentioned by others online.
 It is large enough not to miss, and the circle of (very flat) stones lies on the other side of the wall alongside it.
 Although the morning was by now bright and the visibility good to the hills over to the south, the cloud cover by this point was heavy and rather threatening.
 Quite a view though.